-- Anna Birtwistle and Clare Murray advised a global law firm on the performance management of a UK partner team with a view to minimising the risk of any age discrimination or whistleblowing claims as far as possible.
+- Clare Murray advised a global law firm on the performance management of a UK partner team with a view to minimising the risk of any age discrimination or whistleblowing claims as far as possible.

 - David Fisher acted for an asset management firm in relation to alleged unlawful activities by an exiting partner, including proceedings relating to confidential information, and whistleblowing claims.

 - Clare Murray played a leading role in the successful intervention by Public Concern at Work in the Supreme Court appeal in Clyde & Co v Bates Van Winkelhof, which determined that LLP members are “workers” for whistleblower and other worker rights.

 - Clare Murray advised a US law firm on the investigation and resolution of sex discrimination allegations against certain key UK partners where allegations of age discrimination and whistleblowing detriment were also raised.